ghunkins/huggingface_hub/docs/source/en/package_reference/cards.md

 # Repository Cards

-The huggingface_hub library provides a Python interface to create, share, and update Model/Dataset Cards.
+The old_huggingface_hub library provides a Python interface to create, share, and update Model/Dataset Cards.
 Visit the [dedicated documentation page](https://huggingface.co/docs/hub/models-cards) for a deeper view of what Model Cards on the Hub are, and how they work under the hood.
 You can also check out our [Model Cards guide](../how-to-model-cards) to get a feel for how you would use these utilities in your own projects.